-Martin has edited over thirty collections of crime writing, including (since 1996) the CWA’s annual collection and eighteen collections commissioned by the British Library.
+Martin has edited over forty books of crime writing, including (since 1996) the CWA’s annual collection and eighteen collections commissioned by the British Library.
 His anthologies have yielded many Dagger winners and nominees.
 He has also edited three collections featuring members of the Murder Squad crime writers’ collective, of which Best Eaten Cold and other stories included two stories which jointly won the CWA Short Story Dagger.

 Writing about Crime Fiction

 Martin is the author of the much acclaimed history of crime fiction The Life of Crime, as well as the multi-award winning The Golden Age of Murder and the Macavity-winning The Story of Classic Crime in 100 Books.
 He also conceived and edited Howdunit, a masterclass in crime writing by 90 members of the Detection Club, which won the CrimeFest H.R.F.
 Keating award and was nominated for five other awards.
 He has written about and reviewed crime fiction for numerous books, magazines, websites and blogs.
 His essays appear in collections such as 100 Great Detectives, Twentieth Century Crime, & Mystery Writers, The Great Good Place? , Oxford Companion To Crime & Mystery Writing, The Good Fiction Guide (ed.
 Jane Rogers), The Encyclopaedia of British Crime Writing, Following the Detectives, Morphologies, Mysteries Unlocked, and The Routledge Companion to Crime Fiction.
 He has written introductions for numerous books in the Black Dagger series, as well as for Bello’s omnibus of British crime fiction, and over eighty titles in the British Library Crime Classics series, for which he is series consultant.
 He also introduced the reissues of Ask a Policeman and The Anatomy of Murder by the Detection Club and five books in the Detective Story Club published by Harper Collins, as well as books published by The Folio Society, Bello, Flame Tree Press, and Dean Street Press.
 He has been a regular columnist for several publications.